DrK-Lo/lotterhoslabprotocols/molecprot_dnaextractionomega.md

 D1-13.
 Repeat steps 5-12 until all samples are in buffer.

 D-14.
-Add 25uL of OB Protease Solution to each sample tube or well plate.
+Add 25uL of *OB Protease Solution* (OB Protease and Proteinase K, provided with the kit, serve the same purpose as digestive buffers) to each sample tube or well plate.
 You can reuse the tip if you are sure that the tip did not touch the liquid or the sides of the tubes or wells.
 If the tip does touch any surfaces in the lysis plate or tubes, replace with a sterile tip.

 D-15.
 Close tubes or seal plate with a silicone mat, confirm all tubes or plate wells are labelled correctly and vortex the tubes/plate for 15 seconds.